openmpf/openmpf-docker/README.md

    config > docker-compose.yml
 ```

-If configuring your deployment with HTTPS, you may also need to add `-f docker-compose.https.yml` to the above command.
+If configuring your deployment with HTTPS, you will also need to add
+`-f docker-compose.https.yml` to the above command.

 ### (Optional) Configure HTTPS